This is a story about a lot of things, but to keep it simple, I’m going to focus on two subjects: Britney Spears, and pleather jackets.

 It looks a little like this.

 I’m sure you’ve seen one like it.
-They were very popular in the late nineties and early aughts.
+They were very popular in the early aughts.
 And unless you had a button nose and abs like Buffy the Vampire Slayer, they were not for you.
 Only Pretty Girls With a Bad Streak™ were allowed to wear them.
 I got the message loud and clear that if I, Lanky Girl with a Bumpy Nose™, were to wear one, that would just be ridiculous.
 It somehow escaped me that girls I knew who wore them also had flaws.
 Obviously they weren’t too flawed to pull off this jacket.
 But I was.